 💡 The particularity of the Catch-All is that these addresses are not verifiable during testing and will not return an error message.
 But in the configuration of a domain in Catch-All, when an email is sent if the recipient's email address doesn't exist, there is a bounce-back => undetectable during the sending test.

 In any case, it is impossible today to verify the existence of an email address whose domain is configured in Catch-All.

 - Domain configured as standard: testable and verifiable

 - Domain configured as Catch-All with bounce: undetectable in upload tests

-Adapt your strategy for Catch-All domains
+How to adapt your strategy for Catch-All domains?

 Approximately 30% of B2B email servers are configured with Catch-All, so it's essential to understand the impact Catch-All can have on your Cold Email strategy.

 If you are on the sender's side, there are also advantages and disadvantages.